-Write like the truth depends on it.
+Write like the truth depends on it

 Let’s get the elephant out of the room.
 Print is not dead.
 A trip to the bookstore or to your mailbox will provide ample evidence of that.
 But more importantly, writing and reporting are not dead.
-The internet is proof of that.
+The Internet is proof of that.
 Ask any print journalist who has also written for online media, and they will tell you that the same skills are required to write for digital outlets as are used to fill the columns of the morning paper.

 A tradition of excellence in student publications.

 Of course, the best way to learn how to get a story and write it is assignment by assignment.
-That’s why our courses focus on putting you to work as a writer for our two print publications, the bi-monthly Lantern newspaper and The Grizzly, a glossy, full-color magazine published three times a year.
+That’s why our courses focus on putting you to work as a writer for our two print publications, the biweekly Lantern newspaper and The Grizzly, a glossy, full-color magazine published three times a year.